Install the Anthropic SDK

 import Anthropic from "@anthropic-ai/sdk"; const r = await new Anthropic().messages.create({ model: "claude-haiku-4-5-20251001", max_tokens: 64, messages: [{ role: "user", content: "hi" }] }); console.log(r.content[0].text);

-Save to verify.mjs, then node verify.mjs.
+Save it to verify.mjs, then run node verify.mjs.

 Common gotchas